 - In the bowl of a stand mixer, place the butter, salt, and sugar.

-- In a small bowl dissolve 1 Tbs. active dry yeast and ½ tsp sugar in ⅓ cup warm water and let stand 5 minutes until foamy.
+- In a small bowl, dissolve 1 Tbs. active dry yeast and ½ teaspoon sugar in ⅓ cup warm water and let stand for 5 minutes until foamy.

 - Pour the foamy yeast, 2 eggs, and 2 cups of flour into the mixing bowl with the warm milk mixture.